Lee Grant in a Damned Poignant, Oscar Nominated Best Supporting Actress Performance…

 Lili tries to shelter her daughter from her increasing fears and from Carl’s low mood.
 In these scenes we feel Grant showing the strengths of this matriarch and wife, and her showing her love and support for her family.
 This strong woman a complete contrast when compared with Lili’s future scenes.
 She encourages Anna to find friends to distract her from her father’s upset.

-Anna then finds love with a young German crew member and Schroeder’s assistant, Max Gunter (Malcolm McDowall).
-This appearing as a sweet, true and innocent love and this beautifully reflected in a few tender scenes between Frederick and McDowall.
+Anna then finds love with a young German crew member and Schroeder’s assistant, Max Gunter (Malcolm McDowell).
+This appearing as a sweet, true and innocent love and this beautifully reflected in a few tender scenes between Frederick and McDowell.
 It is believed her parents unaware of this burgeoning, fated romance.
 However I feel on discovering it, may have partly led to Lili’s eventual emotional breakdown.